 Anyone can benefit from Expressive Writing.
 Many people keep a journal in their teens, which isn’t surprising because this is a time of huge change and adjustment.
 However, returning to (or picking up) Expressive Writing as an adult can be equally beneficial.

-If you love talking, you might discover that writing provides you with a more objective and balanced perspective.
-If you find it hard to talk in general or about something compassionate, you might find that you are more comfortable exploring this through writing.
+If you love talking, you might discover that writing gives you a more objective and balanced perspective.
+If you find it hard to speak in general or about something compassionate, you might be more comfortable exploring this through writing.
 In a nutshell, it’s easier to write something than to say it.

 Why should I do it?

 Did you know you can hugely improve your health from writing?
-Writing can reduce stress, better sleep, a stronger immune system, improved relationships, better academic results, improved performance at work, and even a better memory!
-Research also shows that writing can also improve overall psychological well-being and assists in the management of mental health problems, including anxiety, depression, and post-traumatic stress disorder.
+Writing can reduce stress, provide better sleep, improve the immune system, improve relationships, improve academic results, enhance performance at work, and even improve memory!
+Research also shows that writing can improve overall psychological well-being and assist in the management of mental health problems, including anxiety, depression, and post-traumatic stress disorder.

 So, where do I start?

-Do whatever you like with your writing afterward – carry it around with you, store it somewhere safe, or throw it out.
-Each action will make an impact on how you mentally ‘tag’ the piece of writing.
+Do whatever you like with your writing afterward – carry it around, store it somewhere safe, or throw it out.
+Each action will impact how you mentally ‘tag’ the piece of writing.
 Is it to be cherished?
 Is it important?
 Do you want it out of your life?
-If you’re worried about someone finding your writing-don’t be afraid to destroy it afterward.
-Simply knowing that you’ll be doing this can allow a whole new level of freedom and authenticity with your writing.
-Don’t: Worry about spelling, grammar, or writing style – this isn’t the important part.
+If you’re worried about someone finding your writing, don’t be afraid to destroy it afterward.
+Simply knowing that you’ll be doing this can allow your writing a whole new level of freedom and authenticity.
+Don’t worry about spelling, grammar, or writing style – this isn’t important.
 Write to someone else – this is just for you.
 Censor what you’re writing.
 Include only factual information.

 Critique your writing or try to rationalize it – sometimes it’s OK to get it out, even if it makes no sense.
 Write about a difficult or emotionally charged topic before you’re ready.
 If it’s too much, leave it for another day.
 So, now you know how to get the most out of your writing, but where do you start?
-If you know what you’d like to write about, jump straight in!
-However, if you feel you need a bit of inspiration to get going, check out our top exercises below.
+If you know what you’d like to write about, jump in!
+However, if you need some inspiration to get going, check out our top exercises below.
 Our Top Writing Exercises The Novice Writer.
-You’d like to get started but are feeling tentative about expressing yourself through writing and are a little unsure where to begin.
-Start with something short, easy, and concrete – you’ll be on your way in no time.
+You’d like to get started but feel tentative about expressing yourself through writing and are unsure where to begin.
+Start with something short, easy, and concrete – you’ll be coming soon.
 Option 1: Spend two minutes writing about your favorite hot drink.
 What is it?
 Why do you like it?
 How often do you drink it?
 Option 2: Spend two minutes writing about the weather.
 How is it today?
 What does the sky look like?
 Are there clouds?

 You might be surprised with where these initial exercises lead you.
 They could bring up particular memories or feelings.
 If you want to write for longer, keep going!
 Let your writing go wherever it takes you.